Introduction to Jira Issue Types

 1. Sub-Task

-This is a sub-task of created issue; Inside the single issue, we can create more than sub-tasks per our requirement and mark them as resolved.
+This is a sub-task of created issue; Inside the single issue, we can create more than sub-tasks per our requirement and mark them resolved.
 Subtask issues, which can assist your group with breaking a common problem into more modest lumps.
 This can be useful assuming your group has an assignment requiring numerous individuals to deal with it or thinking your group underrates the degree or intricacy of their work.
-Subtasks can be portrayed and assessed independently of their connected standard issue.
-They can help your group better comprehend and appraise comparative work from now on; for more information, we can see the following screenshot.
+You can portray and evaluate subtasks independently from their associated standard issue.
+From now on, they can help your group better comprehend and appraise comparative work; we can see the following screenshot for more information.

 2. Bug